NirajYagnik/Inquirable-Models/README.md

 For GPT4, GPT3.5 and CustomGPT, the questions were manually fed to the interface and the following inference upon data edit is carried out manually too.
 For LLAMA, the process is automated and illustrated in folder Llama2 Notebook (Follow readme.md in the folder for more details).

-- Llama 2 Notebook
-  Goes into detail about how the entire process is automated for both the datasets